 Favorite ways to use

-Cupcakes: If frosting cupcakes, I typically add 1-2 more cups of powdered sugar so that it holds it’s shape.
-It tastes amazing piped on chocolate cupcakes, red velvet brownie cupcakes, carrot cake cupcakes and Neapolitan cupcakes.
+- Cupcakes: If frosting cupcakes, I typically add 1-2 more cups of powdered sugar so that it holds it’s shape.
+It tastes amazing piped on chocolate cupcakes, vanilla cupcakes, churro cupcakes and carrot cake cupcakes.
 Click here to learn how to frost a cupcake.

-Cookies: Sugar cookies or sugar cookie bars topped with this frosting are my jam!
+- Cookies: Sugar cookies or sugar cookie bars topped with this frosting are my jam!
 They both compliment each other so well.
-It also tastes great over pumpkin cookies or sandwiched between pumpkin whoopie pies.
+It also tastes great over pumpkin cookies or sandwiched between pumpkin whoopie pies or chocolate whoopie pies.

 Frequently asked questions

 Why is it runny?
 If your frosting is runny, you could have beaten the cream cheese a little too long prior to adding the powdered sugar.
-I’ve also found that low fat cream cheeses make for a more liquid-y frosting.
+I’ve also found that the low fat version makes for a more liquid-y frosting.
 These types of cheeses contain more liquid, so I always suggest using the full fat version.

 How do you thicken it?
 Try adding 1/2 cup more powdered sugar.
 If I’m frosting cupcakes, I like to add 1-2 more cups of powdered sugar so that it will keep it’s shape.